Yeerlo/NuxtYeerlo/README.md

         // 5 EVENT DISPLAY MODES (only enable one of the modes below)

         creatorId: '2bbegYWBgx...', // display events of a particular creator
-        // creatorIds: ['2bbegYWBgx...'], // display events of specific creators
+        // creatorIds: ['2bbegYWBgx...'], // display events of specific creators. max. of 10 ids
-        // random: true, // display random events from any creator (the default mode when none of the other modes are set)
+        // random: true, // display random events, from the visitor's location/country, from any creator (the default mode when none of the other modes are set)
-        // categorySlug: 'charity-and-aid', // display events in a particular category
+        // categorySlug: 'charity-and-aid', // display events in a particular category, using the category slug and the visitor's country
         // countryName: 'Ghana', // "US", "UK", "Canada" etc. display events in a particular country

         // END 5 EVENT DISPLAY MODES